CarloHan/CarloHan.github.io/source/_posts/Selection-of-Precharge-Resistor.md

   Pre-charge resistor
 </div>

-This is the first time that a pre-charge failure has occurred， and of course it caught my attention.
+This is the first time that a pre-charge failure has occurred, of course it caught my attention.

 ## Principle and function of pre-charge circuit

-In the power system of an EV, the power battery is connected to a lot of high voltage components via PDU(Power Distribution Unit), such as the motor controller, OBC, DC converter, A/C(Air Condition), PTC and so on.
-Usually in these components there are capacitor, especially in the motor controller, the capacity of capacitor could over 2000uF.
+In the power system of an EV, the power battery is connected to a lot of high voltage components via PDU(Power Distribution Unit), such as the motor controller, OBC, DC-DC, A/C(Air Condition), PTC and so on.
+Usually in these components there are capacitor, especially in the motor controller, the capacity of capacitor could over $ 2000\mu F $.
 If the initial capacity is zero, once power on, it is equivalent to a short circuit, and the current is so large that the battery, contactor and others components will be damaged.
 Therefore, a pre-charge circuit is necessary for the power system to protect the main contactor, motor controller and so on.
 <div class="box">
   <img src="https://raw.githubusercontent.com/CarloHan/pic-blog/master/pictures/precharge%20circuit_new.jpg" alt="pre-charge circuit" />
   Pre-charge circuit